xaviero98-stack/Kubernetes/Project/README.md

 # Traefik

-To create we will use the official Helm Chart like that, running this command on the controlplane:
+To deploy it, we will use the official Helm Chart like that, running this command on the controlplane:

 ```bash
 helm install traefik traefik/traefik -n traefik --create-namespace